Build exports

 Configure build exports

-Prepare your S3 bucket
+Prepare your Amazon S3 bucket

 • Read and understand Security best practices for Amazon S3.